madzumo/DevOps-Pipeline/README.md

 4. **Remove Existing Pipeline** - Removes all components and resources related to this demo leaving your AWS environment clean.
 ---
 5. **View Pipeline Status** -
+  Here you can view the following:
+- Custom URL created for the e-commerce website
+- Status of your cluster
+- Endpoint of your EKS cluster
-  View the custom URL created for the e-commerce website, the status of your cluster, the endpoint of your EKS cluster, and the IP address of the Operator Node running Terraform and Ansible.
+- URL of Prometheus and Grafana to create custom charts
+- IP address of the Operator Node running Terraform and Ansible.

     You can run this anytime and from any computer as long as your AWS credentials have access to the environment where the pipeline was created.

 ![status](media/status.png)